-What Affects Your Diamond Preferred Card Credit Limit?
+What Affects Your Citi Diamond Preferred Card Credit Limit?

-When you get a new credit card, your credit limit determines how much you can transfer to the card and even spend on the card.
+When you open a new credit card, your credit limit determines how much you can spend on the card, including new purchases, cash advances and balance transfers.

-If you’re interested in applying for the Citi® Diamond Preferred® Card, here’s what you need to know about getting the credit limit you want.
+If you’re interested in applying for the Citi® Diamond Preferred® Card, an advertising partner, here’s what you need to know about getting the credit limit you want.

-Citi does not publish the credit limit for its Diamond Preferred Card.
-This is because the limit is based on many factors, such as prevailing interest rates, your credit profile, income and more.
+Citi does not publish the credit limit for its Diamond Preferred Card, although it does say in the terms and conditions that the limit could be as low as $500.
+This is because the limit for each cardholder is based on many factors, such as prevailing interest rates, your credit profile, income and more.
 When you apply for the card, Citi evaluates these factors to decide your initial limit.

-However, responsible use and on-time payments can make it possible to earn a higher credit limit.
+However, responsible use and on-time payments can help you qualify for a higher credit limit.
 Over time, Citi may reassess your account and offer automatic credit limit increases, or you can request an increase based on your financial situation.

-When you apply for a new credit card, the issuer looks at several things to determine if they will accept you and what your credit limit will be.
-These factors include:
+When you apply for a new credit card, the issuer typically considers several factors to determine whether to approve you and what your credit limit will be.
+These include:

 1. Income

-Your income and employment status are a big factor in your credit limit.
+Your income and employment status are significant factors in your credit limit.
 People with higher incomes and stable employment histories are more likely to be approved for a higher credit limit.

 2. Credit Score